-There are three options for payment in full when purchasing service credit:
+There are three options for payment when purchasing service credit:

-- A lump sum payment to the NMERB - A rollover or transfer of retirement contributions from another retirement plan (such as a 401(a) plan, a tax-sheltered annuity 403(b) plan, or an IRA) to the NMERB to the extent allowed by the IRS - A combination of both of the above mentioned services
+- A lump sum payment to the NMERB

+- A rollover or transfer of retirement contributions from another retirement plan (such as a 401(a) plan, a tax-sheltered annuity 403(b) plan, or an IRA) to the NMERB to the extent allowed by the IRS, or

+- A combination of the above

 There are no payment plans available.
-A rollover, or transfer, from another retirement plan directly to the NMERB plan should avoid adverse tax consequences that may result from withdrawing those funds and then paying them to the NMERB plan.
+A rollover or transfer from another retirement plan directly to the NMERB plan generally avoids adverse tax consequences that may result from withdrawing those funds and then paying them to the NMERB plan.

-We recommend that you consult with a tax advisor regarding the tax implications of a rollover or other transfer.
+However, we recommend that you consult a tax advisor regarding the tax implications of a rollover or other transfer.
 NMERB cannot provide tax advice and is not responsible for adverse tax effects of the rollover or transfer method chosen by an individual.